 This helps diversify risks and avoid strong dependence on the result of the trade.

-On Forex there exist such groups of instruments as yen pairs, groups of allied currencies like EUR/USD и GBP/USD, AUD/USD и NZD/USD, metals like XAU and XAG and so on.
+On Forex there are groups of instruments as yen pairs, groups of allied currencies like EUR/USD и GBP/USD, AUD/USD и NZD/USD, metals like XAU and XAG and so on.
 Currency pairs of one group normally move in the same direction, slightly lagging behind one another.
 Thus, large investments into one instrument or the assets of one group go against the rules of risk control.
-The principles of efficient use of funds are also to be kept in mind: money should be allocated in such a way that a trade resulting in a large loss does not rid the trader of the whole deposit.
+The principles of efficient funds use are also to be kept in mind.
+Money should be allocated in such a way that a trade resulting in a large loss does not rid the trader of the whole deposit.

 Rule № 3